Killivalavan: Sources

-Any attempt at extracting a systematic chronology and data from these poems should be aware of the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian’s attempts are arriving at a continuous history.
+Any attempt at extracting a systematic chronology and data from these poems should be aware of the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian's attempts are arriving at a continuous history.

+Killivalavan and His Role in Tamil History

+Contemporary with Nalankilli and Nedunkilli, as indicated by the poets who praised all three rulers, Killivalavan was another prominent Chola king remembered for his valor and patronage.He is said to have died at Kulamurram.
+Another reference to a king named Killivalavan, found in a single poem by Kovur Kilar, mentions his death at Kurappalli.
+Scholars suggest that both references may point to the same ruler.Kovur Kilar’s poem, composed after Killivalavan’s capture of Karuvur, appears to describe a later phase of his conflict with the Chera kingdom, whereas Alattur Kilar’s poem portrays Karuvur still under siege.Sirukudi.

+Killivalavan is celebrated in eighteen poems by ten different bards and is also credited with composing a verse himself in honor of his close friend Pabnan, the lord of Sirukudi.

 More than one Killivalavan

 There are a number of poems in Purananuru sung in praise of the Killivalavan who died at Kulamuttram (Kulamuttrathu Tunjiya Killivalavan) and a solitary poem of another Killivalavan who died at Kurappalli.
 As Kovur Kilar is the poet who has written about these two Killis, it is reasonable to suppose that these two kings are identical.

-SriRangam Temple
+Reward of Vellaikkudi Nakanar

+The following verses were composed by the poet Vellaikkudi Nakanar, who was immediately rewarded for his work by the remission of all outstanding dues on his lands — a gesture reflecting the king’s appreciation for poetic talent and the high esteem in which poets were held during that era.